danieelst/english2logic/README.md

 ## Parser

-The parser performs a constituency parse on English text, using Stanza and Python.
-The output of the parse is provided as a JSON-file.
+The parser performs a constituency parse on English text, using Stanza.
+The input should be a valid JSON-file, and the output will be written to the same file.

-For example, parsing `examples/nemo-is-a-fish.txt` outputs `examples/nemo-is-a-fish.json`.

 ## Interpreter